LakshyaMittal3301/socratium/README.md

 ## Status
 The app is in a full rewrite with a new Ant Design layout.
 Upload → reader → chat is wired.
 Reader is a 2-column layout (PDF + chat).
 Chat uses Ant Design X with Markdown rendering for assistant replies.
+Chat now persists threads + messages per book (SQLite).
+Threads are bound to a provider; you can only chat when the active provider matches the thread.
 AI settings live in a global modal accessible from the header.
 Providers: Gemini and OpenRouter (model list available).

 ## Productization (Phase 2)